CsillaFarkas/ParetoPick-R/README.md

 # Assumptions

 * General
-  * as "land use" measures currently only hedge, buffer and grassslope considered - if more needed global.R, functions.R (write_corr) and convert_optain require adapting
+  * as "land use" measures currently only hedge, buffer and grassslope, terrace, floodres, rip_forest, afforest - if more needed global.R, functions.R (write_corr) and convert_optain require adapting
-  * new nswrm_priorities() function currently considers: pond, constr_wetland, wetland, hedge, buffer, grassslope, lowtillcc, lowtill, droughtplt
+  * nswrm_priorities() function currently considers: pond, constr_wetland, wetland, hedge, buffer, grassslope, lowtillcc, lowtill, notill, droughtplt, terrace, floodres, rip_forest, afforest
-  * do the current default settings produce reasonable cluster outputs across all catchments? the default might need outlier testing
+  * do the current default settings produce reasonable cluster outputs across all catchments? the default currently does not perform outlier testing
   * in AHP, the initial state of the pairwise comparison as "Equal" amplifies the mathematical definition of inconsistency, therefore only when at least three sliders are NOT set to "Equal" is inconsistency considered at all
   * stratified variables such as lowflow in the Schoeps do not work in the tool, the sliders cannot be moved
-  * users should not produce optimisation outputs with values below 0 and if possible no values smaller than 1, the app's rescaling is (balance values to between 1 and 100) is turned off
   * range_controlled() controls for the objectives min value being less than 0.0005 (*1000) or over 10000 (--> rounding), this might not be applicable for all case studies